Attorney Todd Dwire speaking with staff member in conference room

 What Is Spousal Maintenance?

 Spousal maintenance provides financial support to one spouse or the other after a divorce.
 It is meant to compensate a spouse who left the workforce due to the marriage.
-It also helps spouses who have to reenter the workforce again because of the divorce.
+It also helps spouses who have to re-enter the workforce because of the divorce.
 There are two types of spousal maintenance in Minnesota:

 It is not always easy for a spouse to re-enter the workforce after giving up their career.
 Spousal maintenance provides financial stability after a divorce.
 There are a lot of factors that the courts consider to calculate the amount of support one may get.